Latrobe, Tasmania

-Latrobe is a town in northern Tasmania, Australia on the Mersey River.
+Latrobe is a town in north-western Tasmania, Australia on the Mersey River.
 It is 8 km south-east of Devonport on the Bass Highway.
 It is the main centre of the Latrobe Council.
 At the 2006 census, Latrobe had a population of 2,843.
 By the 2016 census, this had increased to 4,169.

 The locality is in the Latrobe Council area, but with a mere 0.1% in the Kentish Council LGA.

 History

 The area was first settled by B. B. Thomas in 1826 and, in 1861, the settlement was named for Charles Joseph La Trobe (1801–1875), the administrator of the colony of Tasmania.

 La Trobe Post Office opened on 31 August 1860 and was renamed Latrobe in 1873.

 Latrobe has a museum based in the old court house.

+Climate

+Latrobe has an oceanic climate (Köppen: Cfb), with very mild, slightly drier summers and cool, wetter winters.
+Average maxima vary from 21.8 C in February to 12.9 C in July while average minima fluctuate between 12.6 C in January and February and 4.8 C in July.

+Mean average annual precipitation is moderate, 766.8 mm spread between 129.8 precipitation days.
+However, the town is not sunny, with 146.8 cloudy days and only 56.1 clear days per annum.
+Extreme temperatures have ranged from 33.2 C on 9 January 2010 to -4.8 C on 25 August 1991.
+Climate data was sourced from the nearby Devonport Airport, while sun data was taken from Forthside.

 Facilities

 The Mersey Community Hospital is located in Latrobe.
 It is approximately a 100-bed hospital that provides services including: ambulatory and emergency, general adult medicine, general paediatric medicine, general surgery including orthopaedic, ear, nose and throat, ophthalmological, certain oncology services, limited rehabilitation services and allied health support.
-From 1 September 2008, the Hospital is owned by the Commonwealth and operated by the Tasmanian Government.
+From 1 September 2008, the hospital is owned by the Commonwealth and operated by the Tasmanian Government.

 The main shopping district can be found along Gilbert Street where a number of hotels, cafes, restaurants and shops call home, such as Supa IGA.

 Latrobe has a chocolate factory specialising in Belgian chocolates.

 There are aged care facilities in Latrobe such as Uniting AgeWell Strathdevon Community.

-The Australian Axemans Hall of Fame showcasing Australia’s wood-chopping sporting champions is located on Bells Parade.
+The Australian Axemans Hall of Fame showcasing Australia's wood-chopping sporting champions is located on Bells Parade.
 The Big Platypus, one of Australia's big things, is outside the museum.

 Following flooding in 2016, work began on a flood mitigation system for the town involving both a levee and diversion culvert.
-Construction began in 2022 and is slated to finish in mid 2023.
+Construction began in 2022 and ended in 2023.